JackJPowell/ucapi-framework/docs/upgrade-to-1.6.0.md

         """Force refresh all entities, replacing existing ones.""" if self.driver:
             # Replace all entities (removes existing first to avoid duplicates)
+            # Can also use a lambda factory if preferred
             added = self.driver.add_entities(
                 lambda: [
                     HubLight(self.device_config, self, light_config)